Consult a Doctor

 high heels

-Shola struggled to maintain her balance on the tiled floors of the conference room as she carefully paced back and forth in her 4 inches stiletto high heels while delivering her opening speech.
+Shola struggled to maintain her balance on the tiled floors of the conference room as she carefully paced back and forth in her 4-inch stiletto high heels while delivering her opening speech.
 Had she known that walking would be this much of a struggle between her feet and these slippery tiles, she would have stuck to her flat shoes.

 Whoever established that stylish shoes must be painful falls under the myth that ‘beauty is pain.’
 Shola would choose comfort a hundred times over this painful elegance that she was visibly trying to portray.